-This issue has been discussed at several meetings of the Sustainability Committee, most recently at the July 12, 2021 meeting.
+This issue has been discussed at meetings of the Sustainability Committee, most recently at the July 12, 2021 meeting.
 An informational update on SB 1383 progress was brought before City Council on February 2, 2021.
-A first reading of this ordinance was brought before City Council on November 2, 2021.

 CONCLUSION

 CalRecycle regulations require adoption of an ordinance or other enforceable mechanism to implement SB 1383.
 Opting into the Organics Reduction and Recycling Ordinance streamlines fulfillment of these requirements and designates responsibility for implementation of portions of the ordinance at no additional cost to the City.
 If the City Council chooses not to adopt the StopWaste ORRO, the City will be responsible for adopting its own ordinance language and for implementing all of the requirements as described by SB 1383.